Parental Involvement in Learning: Benefits to Edu Stakeholders

 - Share your contact information with parents early on in the school year, and build rapport with them right from the beginning.
 That way, they can easily reach out whenever they have questions concerning their children’s academics.

 - Create opportunities for interaction and engagement between parents and the school.
 Volunteer shifts, class activities and parent-teacher meetings are all engagement opportunities.

 - Share your classroom goals and objective with parents, and allow them to do same.

 - Create opportunities where you connect with parents in person; through emails, texts, or other messaging apps to keep parents informed of upcoming class events

 - Take steps to address common obstacles to effective parent engagement such as scheduling conflicts and atmospheres that are intimidating.
 By de-escalating these situations, you make them more relaxed to engage with you as their children’s teacher.

-No learning would be complete and all-round without the active participation and involvement of parents in their children’s academic goals.
-Parents are encouraged to actively get involved in their children’s academics in order to facilitate and create a great learning platform.
+No child’s learning would be complete and all-round without the active participation and involvement of parents.
+Parents are encouraged to actively get involved in their children’s academics, in order to facilitate and create a great learning platform.
 All stakeholders (parents, teachers, and schools) have a role to play if this is to be achieved.